+Proxy Access

-Proxy Access (North America Only) In general, we believe that proxy access is a fundamental right and an accountability mechanism for all long-term shareholders.
-We consider proposals relating to proxy access on a case-by-case basis.
-We generally support shareholder proposals that set parameters to empower long-term shareholders while providing management the flexibility to design a process that is appropriate for the company's circumstances.
+In general, we believe that proxy access is a fundamental right and an accountability mechanism for all long-term shareholders.
+We consider proposals relating to proxy access on a case-by-case basis and consider a balance between providing long-term shareholders accountability while preserving flexibility for management to design a process that is appropriate for the company's circumstances.